 Dortmund overturned a deficit early in the second half and earned an impressive 4-1 win against Hannover.

-The wasteful and occasionally sleepy-looking hosts were punished for their inefficiency in front of goal in the 57th minute, when Sergio Pinto played a superb cross that Moa Abdellaoue poked home at the far post.
-Everything changed, however, as Mario Goetze scored a phenomenal equalizer two minutes later.
-The 18-year old took on four defenders with a phenomenal solo run and tucked his finish into the lower-right corner.
+The wasteful and occasionally lethargic hosts were punished for their inefficiency in front of goal in the 57th minute, when Sergio Pino played a superb cross that Moa Abdellaoue poked home at the far post.
+Everything changed however when Mario Goetze scored a phenomenal equaliser two minutes later.
+The 18-year old took on four defenders with a brilliant solo run before tucking his finish into the lower-right corner.

-BVB completed their comeback in the 64th minute as Lucas Barrios headed home a strong finish from Lukasz Piszczek's cross.
+BVB continued their comeback in the 64th minute, when Lucas Barrios headed home a strong finish from Lukasz Piszczek's cross.
 Barrios added a third in the 73rd minute as he latched onto Goetze's through ball and netted from close range.
-Kevin Grosskreutz then rounded off an emphatic win in the 83rd minute as he finished following a sublime lay-off by Barrios.
+Kevin Grosskreutz rounded off an emphatic win in the 83rd minute as he finished following a sublime lay-off by Barrios.

 Everything changed after the break, and Abdellaoue's goal perhaps came too early for Hannover, allowing the hosts enough time to find their rhythm.
-Goetze's equaliser gave Dortmund a tremendous boost of confidence, and die Roten never looked like scoring after the 1-0.
+Goetze's equaliser gave Dortmund a tremendous boost of confidence, and die Roten never looked like scoring after going 1-0 ahead.

-The result was a massive one not only for the league-leading hosts, who retain their seven-point lead over Leverkusen, but also for Hannover.
-With today's loss, Steve Cherundolo and die Roten have slipped to fourth place, one point behind Bayern, who now occupy the Bundesliga's third Champions League spot.
+The result was a massive one not only for the hosts, who retain their seven-point Bundesliga lead over Leverkusen, but also for Hannover.
+With today's loss die Roten have slipped to fourth place, one point behind Bayern, who now occupy the Bundesliga's third Champions League spot.